kicksent/aravind-website/_drafts/2018-04-16-yet-another-solution-related-posts-jekyll.markdown

 {% endfor %}{% endraw %}
 ```

+The include parameters `archive-single.html` and `type="grid"` are just used to render the post teaser image and excerpt.
+You can replace that by an equivalent `include` of your own.

-But this can result in suggesting the current page as related.
+But this can result in suggesting the current page itself, as related.
 To prevent this from happening, you just need to check if a candidate post is the same as the current page or not, before adding it to the list of related posts.

 ```liquid
 {% raw %}{% assign posts = site[page.collection] | sample:5 %}